vitran96/evershop-docs/docs/development/knowledge-base/translation.md

 # Translation

+## How to translate your front store?

 By default Evershop is translated into English.
 You can translate your front store into any language you want.

-## How to translate your front store?
+You can also provide your own translations for your store.

 ### 1. Set the language of your front store